wala/graph4code/docs/index.md

 #### Best practice encoding<a name="case2"></a>
 Many best practices for API frameworks can be encoded into query templates over data flow and control flow.
 Here we give three such examples for data science code, along with queries which can be templatized.

-  * Check that users developing data science code create multiple models on the same dataset, since machine learning algorithms vary greatly in terms of performance on different datasets [see query here](https://github.com/wala/graph4code/blob/master/usage_queries/ensure_multiple_models.sparql).
+  * Check that users developing data science code create multiple models on the same dataset, since machine learning algorithms vary greatly in terms of performance on different datasets ([see query here](https://github.com/wala/graph4code/blob/master/usage_queries/ensure_multiple_models.sparql)).
 Here is an example result from the query.
 As shown in the example, only one model is used to train ona  given dataset.

 <a name="Example violation of best practice to create multiple models"></a>